Bhujbalabhishek/CakeApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 <h3>You can visit the app by clicking the below link</h3>

 [cakeapp_Link](https://Bhujbalabhishek.github.io/cakeapp)

+<h1>Prerequisites</h1>

+1)An adequate version of Node.js is installed.
+Here's the adequate version I use

+$ node --version

+v12.18.3

+2)An adequate version of npm is installed.
+Here's the adequate version I use

+$ npm --version

+6.14.6

+3)This project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).